MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ### Background jobs
 - Every time a data loss prevention policy changes in your environment, a background job scans all existing flows in the environment, and then suspends the flows that violate the updated policy.
 - After a data loss prevention policy changes, the background job automatically turns on all the desktop flows that no longer violate any policies.
 However, the background job will not automatically turn on cloud flows.
-Makers have to manually turn them on manually.
+Makers have to turn them on manually.

 ### Known limitations
 1. We currently do not support cross checking all modules used between a desktop flows and all its child desktop flows.
 This feature is coming in general availability.